gokulmInfy/m2x-arduino/README.md

 UnoFetchValues
 --------------

-This example reads stream values from M2X server.
-And prints the stream data point got to Serial interface.
+This example reads stream values from M2X server and prints the stream data point to Serial interface.
 You can find the actual values in the Arduino `Serial Monitor`.

 EthernetUnoPost
 ---------------

-This one is similar to the `UnoPost`, except that EthernetClient is used instead of WifiClient.
+This example is similar to the `UnoPost`, except that EthernetClient is used instead of WifiClient.
 If you are using an Ethernet Shield instead of a Wifi Shield, you can use this example.

 EthernetUnoReceive
 ------------------

-This one is similar to the `UnoReceive`, except that EthernetClient is used instead of WifiClient.
+This example is similar to the `UnoReceive`, except that EthernetClient is used instead of WifiClient.

 UnoUpdateLocation
 -----------------

-This one sends location data to M2X server.
-Idealy a GPS device should be used here to read the cordinates, but for simplicity, we just use pre-set values here to show how to use the API.
+This example sends location data to M2X.
+Ideally a GPS device should be used here to read the coordinates, but for simplicity, we just use pre-set values here to show how to use the API.

 UnoReadLocation
 ---------------

-This one reads location data of a feed from M2X server, and prints them to Serial interfact.
+This example reads location data of a feed from M2X, and prints them to Serial interface.
 You can check the output in the `Serial Monitor` of the Arduino IDE.

 YunPost
 -------